maxingxing/HueAssistant/README.md

 Hue Picker allows you to create custom colors by specifying their red, green, blue and alpha values, which you can store for later use.
 And color schemes of up to 4 colors can be easily formulated and viewed by loading saved colors into the Hue Picker feature.

-If you have any questions, please contact me:
 Tel :+1-626-456 5294
 Email:AlahEm890225@gmail.com